DonChong2000/TodayILearn/Generic skills/Learning/Why Don't We Learn From Our Mistakes.md

 # How do you fast?
 - Low carbohydrate intake, will help induce neurogenesis.
-- 1800 Calories a day will probably start to induce these neur
+- 1800 Calories a day will probably start to induce these neurogensis signals
+- Intermittent fasting
 - Excercise

+Related Studys:

+Cognitive flexibility which is correlated with neurogenesis.
+Gamers who have higher  cognitive flexibility are higher in rank.
+In face the only one cognitive variable correlateds with rank in LOL, that is your cognitive flexibility.

 Ask  chatGPT to summerize: